TelloViz/NeonCloud/readme.md

 # Legal Notice:
->Some used in the development phase of this game is under copyright by other owners.
+>Some assets used in the development phase of this game is under copyright by other owners.
 >I do not make money from these temporary assets.
 >I will not make money from these temporary assets.
 >All assets will be replaced with original artwork throughout the process of this games development.